Peter Baykov: Early life and education

 Baykov was born in Sofia, Bulgaria.
-From a young age he is fluent in English and Bulgarian, being born in a multi-lingual family.
+From a young age, he has always been fluent in English and Bulgarian, being born in a multi-lingual family.

 He studied bachelor of Film and TV Production in London, United Kingdom after graduating from the National Trade and Banking High School in Sofia.

 In 2017 he attended the New Bulgarian University to finish his studies and graduate with a bachelor's degree in Acting for Film and Theatre.

-During his studies in 2018, he does the dubbing for every character in Beauty and the Beast and Maleficent by changing his voice from male to female live in special screenings held at New Bulgarian University.
+During his studies in 2018, he did the dubbing for every character in Beauty and the Beast and Maleficent by changing his voice from male to female live in special screenings held at New Bulgarian University.

-On June 17th, 2021, Peter Baykov does the dubbing for all the 45 roles in the Disney musical Mary Poppins Returns.
-He also performs all the songs from the movie in Bulgarian by naturally changing his voice as part of his Acting BA diploma work at New Bulgarian University.
+On June 17, 2021, Peter Baykov did the dubbing for all the 45 roles in the Disney musical Mary Poppins Returns.
+He also performed all the songs from the movie in Bulgarian by naturally changing his voice as part of his Acting BA diploma work at New Bulgarian University.